 The Highland News reports that teachers at Millbank School in Nairn have banned food being consumed outside due to gull attacks on pupils.
 It is hoped that if there is no food the gulls will go elsewhere.

-North Sea fish stocks continue to dwindle is it any surprise that the likes of gulls are attracted to humans for food?
+But as North Sea fish stocks continue to dwindle is it any surprise that the likes of gulls are attracted to humans for food?
 We are often happy to feed them titbits and comments in the Gurn have highlighted the problems that the bread crumb brigade can potentially cause for wildlife.

 It is however sad that children are unable to eat food outside due to the potential menace of the marauding gulls.

-their fish for a while or have we made the gulls fast food converts?
+Should we stop eating their fish for a while or have we made the gulls fast food converts?